Mbed-TLS/mbedtls-docs/kb/development/test_suites.md

 Each paragraph describes one test case and must consist of:

 1. One line, which is the test case name.
 1. An optional line starting with the 11-character prefix `depends_on:`.
 This line consists of a list of compile-time options separated by the character ':', with no whitespace.
-The test case is executed only if all of these configuration options are enabled in `config.h`.
+The test case is executed only if all of these configuration options are enabled in `mbedtls_config.h`.
 Note that this filtering is done at run time.
 1. A line containing the test case function to execute and its parameters.
 This last line contains a test function name and a list of parameters separated by the character ':'.
 Each parameter can be any C expression of the correct type (only `int` or `char *` are allowed as parameters).

 For example: